MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-linux.md

 > [!IMPORTANT]
 > Custom configuration profiles shouldn't be used for sensitive information, such as WiFi connections or authenticating apps, sites, and more.

-Using Microsoft Intune, you can add or create custom settings for your Linux devices using custom Bash scripts.
-These scripts can customize settings on your devices.
+Using Microsoft Intune, you can add or create custom configuration settings for your Linux devices using custom Bash scripts.
 They're designed to add device settings and features that aren't built in to Intune.

-In Intune, you import an existing Bash script, and then assign the profile to your Linux users and devices.
+In Intune, you import an existing Bash script, and then assign the script policy to your Linux users and devices.
 Once assigned, the settings are distributed.
 They also create a baseline or standard for Linux in your organization.

-This article lists the steps to create a profile and has a GitHub repo with some sample scripts.
+This article lists the steps to add an existing script and has a GitHub repo with some sample scripts.

+## Prerequisits

+- Linux Ubuntu Desktop: For a list of the supported versions, go to [Supported operating systems and browsers in Intune](../fundamentals/supported-devices-browsers.md).

-## Create the profile
+## Import the script

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 2. Select **Devices** > **Scripts** > **Add** > **Linux**: